Dubstepzedd/SimpleCommandParser/README.md

 To parse a `String` you only need to call `.parse(String str)` on the `Parser` instance where `String str` is the input. e.g `"help stopcommand"`.

+The Main class contains simple code for defining commands and parsing commands.

 Good luck!